hemuba/The-InvestorThing-backend/README.md

 ![Build](https://img.shields.io/badge/build-passing-brightgreen)
 ![Profile](https://img.shields.io/badge/Profile-dev%2Fprod-orange)

-> 🧱 *This backend is the first building block of the full The InvestorThing platform.*
+> 🧱 *This backend is the first building block of the full The-InvestorThing platform.*
 > Upcoming modules include a web dashboard, analytics engine, and automation tools.

-**The InvestorThing** is a Spring Boot REST API designed to manage and analyze your investment portfolio.
+**The-InvestorThing** is a Spring Boot REST API designed to manage and analyze your investment portfolio.
 It currently integrates with Oracle Database and supports operations for both **Stocks** and **ETFs**.

 ---